EllyLoel/ellyloel.com/src/garden/Design engineering.md

 ## Some great ways of thinking about it

 <figure>
-  <blockquote>a front-of-the-front-end developer determines the look and feel of a `button`, while a back-of-the-front-end developer determines what happens when that `button` is clicked.</blockquote>
+  <blockquote>A front-of-the-front-end developer determines the look and feel of a `button`, while a back-of-the-front-end developer determines what happens when that `button` is clicked.</blockquote>
   <figcaption>
     — <cite>Brad Frost</cite>
   </figcaption>